 Vitamin B7 (Biotin)

-Vitamin B7 (Biotin) is popularly known as “the beauty vitamin.”
-This is because it promotes healthy hair, skin and nails.
-This B vitamin is very crucial for pregnant women because of its vital for the normal growth of the baby.
-Vitamin B7 also stimulates many metabolic processes in the human body.
-These processes include converting food to energy and regulating our blood sugar levels.
+Vitamin B7 (biotin) is also known as the "beauty vitamin" because it promotes healthy hair and nails and improves skin health.
+This vitamin is essential for the normal growth of infants and young children, so it is essential for pregnant women.
+Vitamin B7 also stimulates various metabolic processes in the body, including converting food into energy, or helps stabilize our blood sugar levels.

 Vitamin B7 (Biotin) Benefits